weweb-assets/ww-input-checkbox/AI.md

 - Visual representation provided by the ww-checkbox component
 - Supports custom container for labels or additional content
 - Provides two-way binding with value updates
+- Integrates with WeWeb forms when placed inside a form container